Fare Zone Assignment on Trees: Introduction

-In Section~\ref{sec:SublogApprox} we give a $\mathcal{O}(\log n / \log \log n)$-appro\-xi\-ma\-tion algorithm assigning commodities to classes based on a recursive tree decomposition.
+In Section~\ref{sec:SublogApprox}, we give a $\mathcal{O}(\log n / \log \log n)$-appro\-xi\-ma\-tion algorithm that partitions commodities based on a recursive tree decomposition.
 It improves the approximation ratio over the Single Density approach asymptotically, but is substantially more involved and also hides larger constants in the $\mathcal{O}$-notation.
-The algorithm builds upon an existing result for \textsc{Tollbooth} by Gamzu and Segev \cite{GamzuSegev2017loglog}, but it necessitates modifications in several key aspects to adapt the edge-pricing method with arbitrary prices to the edge-cutting problem \ac{FZA}.
+The algorithm builds upon a result for \textsc{Tollbooth} by Gamzu and Segev~\cite{GamzuSegev2017loglog}, but necessitates modifications in several key aspects to translate subroutines that rely on assigning arbitrarily high prices to single edges to the edge-cutting problem \ac{FZA}.
+Lastly, in Appendix~\ref{app:ptas} we sketch how the PTAS for \textsc{Highway}~\cite{GrandoniRothvossPTAS} can be adapted to a PTAS for \ac{FZA} when $T$ is a path.